ColinFay/hordes/README.md

 Calling `stats.lm("code")` will launch R, run `stats::lm("code")` and return the output to Node.

-**Note that every function returns a promise, where R `stderr` reject the promise  and `stdout` resolve it.**
+**Note that every function returns a promise, where R `stderr` rejects the promise  and `stdout` resolves it.**
-This point is kind of important if you're building your own package that will be then called through `hordes`.
+This point is kind of important to keep in mind if you're building your own package that will be then called through `hordes`.

 ``` javascript
 const {library} = require('./index.js');